Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 Its image shows a planet split in two: one side lush and blue, the other cracked and rust-red like a Martian fossil.

-And now, more than 50 years later, modern analysts like Gaya Herrington have returned to the data. and confirmed that we’re still on that track.
+And now, more than 50 years later, modern analysts like Gaya Herrington have returned to the data. and confirmed that we’re still on that lovely track.

-But collapse is not extinction.
-And “uninhabitable” is a much stronger word.
+But collapse is not extinction, and “uninhabitable” is a much stronger word.

 What Does “Uninhabitable” Actually Mean?